 Coffee Drying and Energy

 MDI’s hybrid solar/biofuel coffee dryers increase the social, economic and environmental sustainability of cooperatives producing and processing coffee in Mesoamerica.
 This hybrid system uses a combination of solar thermal and biofuel to dry coffee beans in high-efficiancy drying towers using natural convection.
-MDI’s alternative energy technology creates an opportunity for cooperatives to move away from conventional coffee drying methods that are energy intensive; in Mesoamerica alone, approximately 6,509 hectares of forest are cut each year to supply wood to fuel conventional dryers.
+MDI’s alternative energy technology creates an opportunity for the coffee industry to move away from conventional industrial coffee drying methods that are highly energy intensive; in Mesoamerica alone, approximately 6,509 hectares of forest are cut each year to supply wood to fuel conventional dryers.

 Escalating energy costs throughout coffee producing regions represent a significant barrier to the economic and environmental sustainability of coffee producing families and cooperatives.
 In Central America electricity costs have increased nearly 20 percent annually for the past decade.
 This trend is expected to continue as the region becomes increasingly reliant on fossil fuels for the generation of electricity.